artdecocode/closure-stylesheets-1/documentary/4-features/5-root-selector.md

 %EXAMPLE: example/root-selector.css%

 In case when the root selector is already part of the selector, it will just be skipped.
+Only ID and Class root selectors are supported right now.

 <java jar="closure-stylesheets.jar" lang="css" console="closure-stylesheets">
   --root-selector .EXAMPLE --rename CLOSURE --pretty-print example/root-selector.css